Overeaters get diabetes from eating too much, too quickly, too frequently. Over-listeners get involuntary eye twitches.

 And it was better than listening to podcasts in many ways:

 Thanks to temporarily quitting podcasts, music has become a part of my life again.
-Our relationship’s not the same as it used to be, but it’s good.
-As I write this, I’m even seriously considering getting a Spotify account of my own.
+Our relationship is not the same as it used to be, but it’s good.

 Lesson #3: Back to Actual Life